 Kale Budgeon graduated in 2017 with his Master’s of Arts degree in School Counseling from Gonzaga University.
 Immediately following his graduation, Kale joined Sheridan AllPrep Academy (SHAPA) as the School Counselor.
 The 2019-2020 school year will be his third year as the School Counselor for SHAPA.
 Kale is also a Nationally Certified Counselor and a Trauma and Crisis Management Specialist.
 Kale has a passion for reducing the barriers impacting students’ lives and educations and actively advocates for the equitability of every student.

-Christine Caponi comes to Sheridan AllPrep Academy with an extensive background in financial/business management.
+Christine Caponi Christine Caponi comes to Sheridan AllPrep Academy with an extensive background in financial/business management.
 At Sheridan AllPrep academy she serves as the school Business Manager where she is responsible for the effective and efficient administration of the school’s accounting and financial reporting program.
 She also serves as support staff assisting our teachers.
-Christine’s background in home education and working with cooperatives has proven to be invaluable to the homeschool families served at Sheridan AllPrep Academy.
+Christine holds a certification from the Oregon Association of School Business Managers in School Business Management and a background in home education.

-Nessima Gatchalian comes from a strong background in Biochemistry and extensive teaching experience working with children and young adults.
-She has taught General chemistry for two years at Oregon State University, and has taught various subjects to both elementary and middle school aged students for several years.
-She has received a BS and an MS in Biochemistry and is currently working towards a second Master’s degree in Teacher and credentials at Pacific University.
+Nessima Gatchalian comes from a strong background in Biochemistry and has extensive experience working with children and young adults in an educational setting.
+She has taught General chemistry for two years at Oregon State University, HS science specifically, Chemistry and Biology, and MS science both online and in class and have previously taught various subjects to both elementary and middle school aged students for several years.
+She has received a BS and an MS in Biochemistry, a Master’s in Teaching endorsed in Secondary Science from Pacific University and a teaching credential from the state of Oregon.

-She strives to motivate and create a fun experience of learning for the students, to encourage student autonomy, and to become active learners in their education.
-She works to develop a strong relationship with the students and family members so that we become the best support for our students education and success.
+As a science teacher, she strives to motivate and create a fun experience of learning for the students, to encourage student autonomy, implement inquiry-based learning, and to encourage students to become active learners in their education.
+She works to develop a strong relationship with the students and family members so that we can become the best support for our students’ education and success in their learning process.